Netoun/netoun.github.io/src/content/experience/en/lonestone.md

   - mikro-orm
 ---

-##### **Desoutter** : Corporate website
+##### **Desoutter** : Corporate Website Redesign

-Corporate website for a company with Next.js, Tailwind CSS and TypeScript.
+Led the development of a modern corporate website using Next.js, Tailwind CSS, and TypeScript, delivering an enhanced digital presence for the company.

-##### **Sit in peace** : Ecommerce site
+##### **Sit in Peace** : E-commerce Platform

-Ecommerce site for a company with Hydrogen, a headless Shopify solution.
+Architected and developed a headless e-commerce solution using Shopify Hydrogen, enabling seamless online shopping experiences and robust product management.

-##### **AB Formations : Private SAS**
+##### **AB Formations** : Professional Training Platform

-Platform for creating, managing and monitoring applications for professional training financed by the various OPCOs (company entry training).
+Designed and implemented a comprehensive platform for managing professional training applications, streamlining the process for OPCO-funded training programs and company onboarding initiatives.

-##### **Mon Rét@b' d'abord : Creation of a platform for psychologists and their patients.**
+##### **Mon Rét@b' d'abord** : Mental Health Support Platform

-A web application designed to assist individuals recovering from mental health conditions, such as schizophrenia or bipolar disorder, in self-assessment and managing their overall well-being

-**And many other projects...**
+Engineered a specialized web application to support mental health recovery, featuring self-assessment tools and wellness management features for individuals dealing with conditions like schizophrenia and bipolar disorder.

+**Additional Projects**
+Successfully delivered numerous other projects, consistently meeting client requirements and technical challenges with innovative solutions.